This easy balsamic pork tenderloin recipe only takes 7 minutes in the Instant Pot. Or cook it in the oven if you don’t have a pressure cooker.

 For this balsamic pork tenderloin I aimed for medium rare, which is 145F.
 It only took me 7 minutes in the pressure cooker to reach medium rare.
 Incredible.
 Dave later said he would aim for 137F, then rest it for 10 minutes and it would reach 145F while resting.
 Chef’s tip noted!

-This is a pretty standard balsamic pork recipe, with a lean cut I wanted a bit sweet and the balsamic and brown sugar are great without feeling syrupy.
+This is a pretty standard balsamic pork recipe.
+As it is a lean cut I wanted a bit sweet.
+The balsamic and brown sugar are great without feeling syrupy.
 I also balanced it with Kozlik’s Triple Crunch mustard.
 It’s a local mustard that uses Canadian mustard seeds and I love it but really any grainy mustard would work.
 Pork and mustard is always a good idea.

 Balsamic Pork Tenderloin